Charolas/PROJECT-SKYRIM/README.md

 # Installation
 This is a precise and easy-to-install tutorial about the mod list Project Skyrim.
 We aim to streamline the process and help you to remove any doubts about the installation.
 ## Pre-Installation
+### Installing Microsoft Visual C++ Redistributable Package

+I doubt you need to do this since you likely already have this installed.
+The package is required for MO2, and you can download it from **[Microsoft](https://support.microsoft.com/en-us/help/2977003/the-latest-supported-visual-c-downloads)**.
+Download the x64 version under "Visual Studio 2015, 2017 and 2019". **[Direct link](https://aka.ms/vs/16/release/vc_redist.x64.exe)** if you can't find it.

 ### Websites & Programs
 - [Loverslab Account](https://www.loverslab.com/)